aerojs/aero/README.md

 You can place browser scripts in the `scripts` directory.
 These will be global and therefore available on every page.

-If you want to add a browser script to a single page only you should use a `.browser.js` file inside the page directory (warning: **experimental** feature, use at your own risk).
-If your page is called `home`, the file name should be `home.browser.js`.

 The loading order for global scripts needs to be defined in your `config.json`.
 If you have 3 files called `first.js`, `second.js` and `third.js`, specify the loading order in an array:

 ```json